LittleRoco/RocoUrl/README.txt

 2. Everyone can copy,rebuild,redistribute,repackage,modify the code to make your own URL Shorten Service
 3. This License is not compactible with LGPL,GPL,Apache Licenses.
+4. If you modify the license, you must base on this lincense and DO NOT add any of LGPL,GPL,Apache Licenses.
 ----------------------------------------------------------------------------

 ============================================================================